-HUMANITIES 132 - 3 Units Introduction to the Theater
+HUMANITIES 132 - 3 Units Introduction to the Theater (Same as Theater Arts 100)

 A course designed for those who wish to explore more thoroughly the performing arts with special attention given to a survey of all the contributing elements.
 An examination through lecture, demonstration, laboratory participation, small group discussion, guest performers and speakers from all areas of theater production.
 Designed to prepare the student for other course offerings in the theater curriculum.
 Students are required to attend two (2) college productions.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.